 Diagnosis & treatment

 x-ray confirms that a button battery is stuck within the body, treatment is urgent removal.
 The goal is to limit damage to surrounding tissue, and to treat injury that has occurred.
-A child who has ingested a button battery also needs follow-up care to identify long-term and delayed complications.
+A child who has ingested a button battery or lithium coin battery also needs follow-up care to identify long-term and delayed complications.

 Awareness is key to prevention

-Parents and caregivers need to be aware of the risk posed by button batteries in their home.
-Keep loose and spare batteries locked away, store any product that uses button batteries out of reach of curious children, and know what to do if they do manage to ingest one.
+Parents and caregivers need to be aware of the risk posed by button batteries and lithium coin batteries in their home.
+Keep loose and spare batteries locked away, store any product that uses button batteries or lithium coin batteries out of reach of curious children, and know what to do if they do manage to ingest one.
 Talk with you pediatrician if you have any questions about your child's safety.